adventurescga-blogs Mar 14, 2017 8:00 PM

 This blog slightly deviatated from it's original purpose (okay, it's way different), but that tends to happen when you're following the Lord.
 BUT, pro tip: the deviation is usually much better than the original plan.

 Did you find yourself nodding along at any point?
-Is there something that’s holding you back from the joy that comes from holding your hands open–trusting that the Lord can both give and take?
+Is there something that's holding you back from the joy that comes from holding your hands open--trusting that the Lord can both give and take?
 Is the Lord whispering anything into your heart right now?
-Listen to his voice–it’s the best decision you’ll make today.
+Listen to his voice--it's the best decision you'll make today.

 Thoughts?
 Comments?
 Challenges?
 Lemme know below or send me an email: allisonhultquist@adventures.org